-6.15 Street Trees Standards - AMENDED BY ORDINANCE 2021-12
+6.15 Street Tree Standards

 - A. General Requirements: All subdivisions shall be required to provide street trees along streets within and adjacent to the subdivision. - 1.
-General Location: Street trees shall be planted within 10 feet of the right-of-way.
-Tree plantings within the right-of-way should be avoided if at all possible.
-However, street trees may be provided in the right-of-way, only as necessary, to meet spacing requirements or reduce conflicts with utilities.
+General Location: Street trees may be planted either in the rightof-way or within 5 feet of the right-of-way on adjacent property included in a street tree easement.
+Street trees shall be provided in the right-of-way unless, in the opinion of the City Engineer, that location would present a hazard for utilities or public safety.
 A street tree planting area, coordinated with utility and sidewalk locations, shall be shown on all plats. - 2.
-Use of Existing Trees: Existing trees located within 10 feet of the right-of-way of a public street may be considered as meeting the street tree requirement if such trees are in good health and are protected during the construction process. - a.
+Use of Existing Trees: Existing trees on property located in the right-of-way of a public street may be considered as meeting the street tree requirement if such trees are in good health and are protected during the construction process. - a.
 Determination: The Plan Commission shall determine whether or not existing trees may be used to satisfy the street tree requirement at the time of Primary Plat review. - b.
-Maintenance: The Planning Director may require the subdivider to provide maintenance bonds consistent with Article 5 of this Ordinance for any existing trees to be preserved. - B. Planting Requirements: One street tree shall be planted for every 40 feet of street frontage or fraction thereof, minus the width of the driveway(s) as measured along the front property line.
+Maintenance: The Planning Director may require the subdivider to provide maintenance bonds consistent with Article 5 of this Ordinance for any existing trees to be preserved. - B. Planting Requirements: One street tree shall be planted for every 35 feet of street frontage or fraction thereof, regardless of driveways or other features.
 Trees may be evenly spaced or grouped together.
 Street trees shall also meet the following requirements: - 1.
-Tree Size: All street trees shall be a minimum of 2 inch caliper as measured 6 inches from the top of the rootball, at the time of planting. - 2.
+Tree Size: All street trees shall be a minimum of 2 1/2 inch calliper as measured 6 inches from the top of the rootball, at the time of planting. - 2.
 Separation from Pavement: No tree may be planted so that its center is closer than 2 feet to a sidewalk or curb, or edge of pavement if no curbs are present. - 3.
-Visual Clearance: No tree shall be planted within 25 feet of the intersection of 2 street rights-of-way, within 5 feet of the intersection of a street right-of-way and an entrance driveway, within the Sight Visibility Triangle established by the Zoning Ordinance, or obstructs the view of a traffic control sign. - 4.
-Separation from Utilities: No tree shall be planted within 10 feet of any fire hydrant or 5 lateral feet of any underground utility service. - 5.
+Visual Clearance: No tree shall be planted within 25 feet of the intersection of 2 street rights-of-way, within 5 feet of the intersection of a street right-of-way and an entrance driveway, or within the Sight Visibility Triangle established by the Zoning Ordinance. - 4.
+Separation from Utilities: No tree shall be planted within 10 feet of any fire hydrant or 2 lateral feet of any underground utility service. - 5.
 Permitted Tree Types: Street trees shall be of one or more of the species described in the Permitted Street Trees table.
 No other types of trees, or any plant material other than grass, shall be planted in a street right-of-way.
 A variety of permitted tree types shall generally be used in each subdivision. - C. Installation: Where required, street trees shall be installed on each lot after the structure(s) on that lot are completed.
 No permanent Certificate of Occupancy shall be provided for any lot (including there structures on that lot) until the approved street trees are installed.